asmagill/hs._asm.undocumented.spaces/RawAccess.md

     [ c  d  0 ]
     [ tx ty 1 ]

 You can resize, move, and rotate a space by using the appropriate Matrix transformation algorithms on these values.
 A discussion of this is outside the scope of this document.
+Check out Google and Apple's documentation at https://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CGAffineTransform/, especially the section about [the CGAffineTransform data type](https://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CGAffineTransform/#//apple_ref/c/tdef/CGAffineTransform).

 - - -